MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textbox_inputscope.md

 Other properties that affect the touch keyboard are [IsSpellCheckEnabled](textbox_isspellcheckenabledproperty.md), [IsTextPredictionEnabled](textbox_istextpredictionenabledproperty.md), and [PreventKeyboardDisplayOnProgrammaticFocus](textbox_preventkeyboarddisplayonprogrammaticfocus.md).
 For more info and examples, see [Use input scope to change the touch keyboard](http://msdn.microsoft.com/library/6e5f55d7-24d6-47cc-b457-b6231ede2a71).

+Note that while this property can hold a collection of InputeNameScope values, only the first is used, and the rest are ignored.

 ## -examples
 Here's how to set the [InputScope](../windows.ui.xaml.input/inputscope.md) in XAML and in code.